-Business feasibility studies look at the viability of a set of ideas with a direct emphasis on identifying the key problems areas.
+Business feasibility studies look at the viability of a set of ideas with a direct emphasis on identifying the key problem areas.
 The key question that an effective Feasibility Study needs to address is: Will the idea work and should you proceed with it?
 A feasible study addresses the positioning in the market space of a product, its main clientele, pricing models, and where and how the business will operate.
 It some instances feasibility studies also has a technical component built into them, requiring an understanding of how a specific technology will work based on a specific business model.
 It provides in-depth analysis on the business and develops ways in which it can succeed at optimal levels.
-It can also become a very powerful tool raising private as well as bank-based capital.
+It can also become a very powerful tool for raising private as well as bank-based capital.
 Feasibility studies can be used in many ways but primarily focus on proposed new business ventures.
 Tech firms and others with a business idea should undertake a feasibility study to determine the viability of their idea before proceeding with the development of a business.
-Determining early that a business idea will not work saves time, money and heartache later.
-A feasible business venture is one where the business will generate adequate cash flow and profits, withstand the risks it will encounter, remain viable in the long-term and meet the goals of the founders.
-The venture can be either a start-up business, the purchase of an existing business, an expansion of current business operations or a new enterprise for an existing business.
+Determining early that a business idea will not work saves time, money, and heartache later.
+A feasible business venture is one where the business will generate adequate cash flow and profits, withstand the risks it will encounter, remain viable in the long-term, and meet the goals of the founders.
+The venture can be either a start-up business, the purchase of an existing business, an expansion of current business operations, or a new enterprise for an existing business.

 The data within a feasibility study will help with:

 - Key ingredients to business success